ezaanm/ssbu-replay-saver/README.md

 will put LUFA in the right directory.

 ### Setup Instructions For Arduino Uno R3
 1. Cop an Arduino Uno R3 (You can use a Teensy as well but the Uno R3 is the cheapest one on Amazon.
-I actually got a knockoff: https://amzn.com/B01EWOE0UU)
+I actually got a knockoff for $10: https://amzn.com/B01EWOE0UU)
 2. Clone this repo like shown ^^^
 3. We're gonna need to put that [Arduino Uno R3 in DFU mode](https://www.arduino.cc/en/Hacking/DFUProgramming8U2) and flash it with our own .hex code.
 If you're using a PC download the applications in the [link](https://www.arduino.cc/en/Hacking/DFUProgramming8U2), if you're using a Mac you can run the following ```brew``` commands below.
 4. In Terminal ```cd``` into the ```ssbu-replay-saver``` repo you just cloned.